Show by Label

 The Pico solution was Michael's way to see how far he could go with the new Pico, but the software was really a port from his STM32 based solutions.

-I was impressed enough to now take the next step, and that is to hunt for a higher resolution.
+I was impressed enough to now take the next step, and that was to hunt for a higher resolution.

 STM32 Fmeter-431G

-One of the traps is that when you use the MAX232 convertor, it inverts the STM outputs and that limits the connection to the PC to only true RS-232 to USB adapters.
-I'm typically use a TTL serial to USB convertor (get one that supports 3V3 and 5V levels) but you can't use that with the MAX232.
+One of the traps is that when you use the MAX232 convertor, it inverts the STM outputs and that limits the connection to the PC to only true RS-232 to USB adapters, which use negative logic.
+I'm typically use a TTL serial to USB convertor (get one that supports 3V3 and 5V levels) but you can't use that with the output signals from the MAX232.
 The signals are inverted.
 In the end, I took the chip off the board and bridged the two input to the outputs with two 1/8 W 100R resistors to keep the polarity the same.
 The resistors also "kind of" protect the STM chip.

-The Fmeter-G431 project can be found here on his website: Fmeter-G431
+The Fmeter-G431 project can be found here on Michael's website: Fmeter-G431

-Michael also described it on another EEVblog here: EEVblog
+Michael also described it on another EEVblog post here: EEVblog

 Again I used the IAR WB to re-create Michael's software environment, and this time I was fairly quickly able to build the code myself.
-I needed to build a new Jlink probe cable, and had to order a few parts, but eventually I was up-and-running for this chipset as well.
+I needed to build a new Jlink probe cable interface, and had to order a few parts, but eventually I was up-and-running with this chipset as well.
 I never used the STM32 family so again I had to learn a lot from scratch.
 I'm not complaining, it's keeping my grey matter active.

-Here is a picture of my setup, again straight after download, no options set yet:
+Here is a picture of this setup, again straight after download, no options set yet:

 Looks exactly the same as with the Pico.
 Remember, almost the same software.